CornerProjectAles/cpa-site/content/home.md

 desc: We are a family-run brew pub offering house and guest craft beer.
 We also offer select wine from around Sonoma County.
 Our food menu rotates often, and features seasonal, organic and locally sourced ingredients.
-menutitle: To Go Menu For The Weekend of January 21st - 24th
+menutitle: To Go Menu For The Weekend of January 21st - 24th.
+We Will Be Closed From January 28th - 31st
 story: >-
   The idea for Corner Project started many years ago when Tom and Chris were in their late teens.
 The two brothers envisioned opening a local establishment